LYMPHOCYTE CLASSIFICATION

 Males > Females

-It is often associated with alopecia and release of clear appearing mucin from affected areas (mucinorrhoea)
+Often associated with alopecia and release of clear mucin from affected areas (mucinorrhoea)

-Can be very itchy and progressing pruritus may indicate disease progression
+Can be very itchy — progressing pruritus may indicate disease progression

-See perivascular and periadnexal infiltrates with variable infiltration of the follicular epithelium by small, medium and sometimes large hyperchromatic cells with cerebriorm nuclei
+Perivascular and periadnexal infiltrates with variable infiltration of follicular epithelium by small, medium, and sometimes large hyperchromatic cells with cerebriform nuclei

-Alcian blue stains: may demonstrate mucinous degeneration of follicular epithelium (‘folliuclar mucinosis’)
+Alcian blue stains may demonstrate mucinous degeneration of follicular epithelium (“follicular mucinosis”)

 May see eosinophils and plasma cells

-(if eccrine glands are affected and prominent it is called syringotropic MF)
+If eccrine glands are prominently affected it is called syringotropic MF

 Most cases CD3+, CD4+, CD8-